Ashley Judd: Sexual harassment and assault

 In October 2015, Judd told Variety that she had been sexually harassed by a studio mogul but did not name the person.
 In October 2017, she said the person was Harvey Weinstein, co-founder of Miramax, and said that the sexual harassment occurred during the filming of Kiss the Girls.

 On April 30, 2018, Judd filed a defamation and sexual harassment lawsuit against Weinstein, stating that he hurt her career by spreading lies about her after she rejected his sexual advances.
 Weinstein filed a motion to dismiss in July.
 In January 2019, a federal judge in California dismissed Judd's claim of sexual harassment against Weinstein but allowed Judd to pursue her defamation claim that Weinstein sabotaged her career.

 At the Women in the World summit in April 2019, Judd addressed Georgia's six-week abortion ban, which had been passed in March 2019.
 She said that she had been raped three times, and became pregnant once.
 She said, "As everyone knows, and I'm very open about it, I'm a three-time rape survivor.
 One of the times that I was raped there was conception and I'm very thankful I was able to access safe and legal abortion.
-Because the rapist, who is a Kentuckian, as am I, and I reside in Tennessee, has paternity rights in Kentucky and Tennessee.
-I would've had to co-parent with my rapist."
+Because the rapist, who is a Kentuckian, as am I, and I reside in Tennessee, has paternity rights in Kentucky and Tennessee, I would've had to co-parent with my rapist."

-Humanitarian work
+Activism

-Judd has conducted humanitarian work that focuses on gender equality, and the sexual and reproductive health and rights of women and girls.
+Judd has conducted humanitarian work that focuses on gender equality, pro abortion causes and the rights of women and girls.
 In 2016, she was appointed a Goodwill Ambassador for UNFPA, the United Nations agency with responsibilities including sexual and reproductive health.
 As of May 2018, she had visited UNFPA's projects for women and girls affected by humanitarian crises in Jordan, Turkey, Ukraine, and Bangladesh, and its development work in India and Sri Lanka.

 Judd has travelled with YouthAIDS to places affected by illness and poverty, such as Cambodia, Kenya, and Rwanda.
 She has become an advocate for preventing poverty and promoting awareness internationally.
 She has met with political and religious leaders on behalf of the deprived about political and social change.
 Judd has narrated three documentaries for YouthAIDS that aired on the Discovery Channel, in National Geographic, and on VH1.

 In 2011, she joined the Leadership Council of the International Center for Research on Women.
 Other organizations Judd has been involved with include Women for Women International and Equality Now.
 She is a member of the advisory board for Apne Aap Women Worldwide, an organization fighting sex-trafficking and inter-generational prostitution in India.
 Judd is active on the speakers' circuit, giving speeches about gender equality, abuse and humanitarian topics.

-Other work

-Judd has supported the following charities and foundations: